alextaylor000/event_bank/README.md

   class AccountWithdraw < Event
 ```

 The cool thing about this approach is how easy it makes adding new behaviour.
-Literally all you have to do is subclass `Event` and implement `#process!`.
+Literally all you have to do is subclass `Event` and implement `#process`.
 No new controllers, no new routes, no modification of existing classes.

 ### Learnings / Questions